emotion-js/emotion/.changeset/honest-terms-mate.md

 '@emotion/utils': patch
 ---

-Updated TypeScript definition of EmotionCache; replace stylis fn with insert
+Fixed TypeScript definition of the `EmotionCache` by replacing the non-existent `stylis` method with `insert` that is available at runtime.